Hypocrate-code/HypLoad/README.md

 ### <a id="en-win">Windows</a>

-1. Download the <a href="https://github.com/Hypocrate-code/HypLoad/releases/download/v.1.0.0/windows" target="blank">.zip</a> folder of the latest release.
+1. Download the <a href="https://github.com/Hypocrate-code/HypLoad/raw/refs/heads/main/out/make/squirrel.windows/x64/HypLoad-1.0.0%20Setup.exe?download=">HypLoad-Setup.exe</a> file of the pre-release.
-2. Unzip the folder.
-3. Execute the <u>Hypload-Setup.exe</u> file.
+2. Execute <u>HypLoad-Setup.exe</u> and accept permissions.
-4. Use HypLoad !
+3. Use HypLoad !

 Downloads will be available in [these folders](#en-folders).